duneroadrunner/SaferCPlusPlus/README.md

 Unlike other elements of the library, proper use of scope types is not fully enforced in the type system.
 Full enforcement requires the use of a tool like [scpptool](https://github.com/duneroadrunner/scpptool) (or the eventually-completed lifetime checker).
 Run-time checking is (still) available to catch unsafe misuses of scope types by defining the `MSE_SCOPEPOINTER_RUNTIME_CHECKS_ENABLED` preprocessor symbol.
 (Though this is (now) kind of redundant if you're using an aforementioned enforcement tool.)

 Scope pointers usually point to scope objects.
 Scope objects are objects that live to the end of the scope in which they are declared.
 You can designate pretty much any type to be a scope object type by wrapping it in the `mse::TXScopeObj<>` (transparent) wrapper template.
-As with registered objects, this wrapper does not support some types that cannot act as a base class.
-For `int`, `bool` and `size_t` use the safer [substitutes](#cndint-cndsize_t-and-cndbool) that can act as base classes.

 The rules for using scope pointers and objects are essentially as follows: